Sector: Residential - Conversion for Sale

 A 4.4m wide opneing was former into the existing rear single storey annexe, stone was set aside for use on the extension and altertions

 In the main room, a 4.4m wide opening is formed between the Annexe, this allows daylight into the main room from the rear.
-A Cloakroom with a shower is formed in the corner of the room with access from the utility room.
 The remainder of the room is set up as living and dining space.
+A media wall and feature fireplace has been incorporated.

 At First Floor